 The pay-off of a college education, however, is higher than ever.
 So why don’t more people go?

 In the seven-and-a-half minute video below, UC Berkeley Professor Michael Hout gives a history of higher education putting all of this in perspective.
 The answer is class-specific and how different classes think about debt and possibility.
-More:Lisa Wade is a professor at Occidental College.
+More:Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.